 “Promise me,” Jacob said.

-“I promise,” Esau grunted, and he sold his birthright to him for bread and lentils.
+“I promise,” Esau grunted.
+Then he traded his birthright for bread and lentils.

-After washing it down with some wine, left the tent in a huff and said, “The price of that soup was inflated.”
+After a swig of wine, he left the tent in a huff.
+“The price of that soup was inflated.”
 From that moment on, Esau loathed his birthright.

 Inspiration: Genesis 25